Madcat-76310/homebridge-domoticz-selector-switch/README.md

 # !!!
-Not maintained anymore by owner and not here too, but made correction to be avoid "deprecated error" with Domoticz !!!
+Made correction to be avoid "deprecated error" with Domoticz !!!
-Since I do not use Homebridge and Domoticz anymore, this module is not maintained.
-Feel free to fork it and make the changes you need.
+Problem with nex node versions.

 # homebridge-domoticz-selector-switch